What Is the Most Common Shoulder Injury from a Car Accident

 A sprain refers to an injury to a ligament while a strain refers to an injury to a tendon or muscle.
 The AC joint has no muscular attachments but is surrounded and protected by ligaments.
 As previously mentioned, the AC joint doesn’t have great blood supply so the healing process is much more challenging and can be significantly slower.
 Treatment typically involves multiple different approaches to increase blood flow to the area and also to optimize movement everywhere around the AC joint.
 In particular, stabilization of the shoulder blade and freely moving joints of the spine are very important.

-Thoracic outlet syndrome (TOS) can be caused by a few different things.
+Thoracic outlet syndrome (TOS) can be directly related to the trauma of a car accident and will likely start showing up weeks or months after the initial trauma.
 One cause is entrapment of some of the nerve roots and blood vessels of the neck between either the scalene muscles or under the pectoralis minor muscle.
 These muscles can become tight and swollen and prevent free motion of those structures.
 Another cause is impingement between the clavicle and first rib due to thickening of the fascial band that connects the two.
 Most patients presenting with TOS are between 20-60 years old and females are 9 times more likely to have TOS than males.
 Having a cervical rib is also a possible cause of TOS, although only 1% of the population has them and <10% of those that do have them experience TOS.
 Symptoms include pain, numbness, tingling and weakness most commonly in the distribution of the ulnar nerve which is the inside of the arm and forearm and the pinky finger.
 Treatment typically involves joint manipulation to any palpated joint restrictions, joint stabilization exercises to optimize the muscular activation around the dysfunctional areas and potentially neural mobilization.
 Neural mobilization should be thought of as taking the nerves and pretending they are strings that should normally thread through muscles from their origin in the spinal cord to their distal muscles or other structures.
 If those strings get caught somewhere along the line, they need to be continually but slowly be moved through that tissue to “break free.”

 The labrum of the shoulder is the outer layer of the part of the shoulder blade that the humerus attaches to.
 The labrum is made of cartilage and contributes significantly to stability of the shoulder as it increases the size of the “bowl” that the humerus fits into.
 A torn labrum is caused by a trauma that typically involves a jamming of the shoulder going backwards such as a fall, a car accident or a repetitive injury.
 There are a specific set of diagnostic tests and clinical characteristics that exist for determining if a patient has a labral tear, and it is very important to be seen by a professional for proper evaluation and diagnosis.
 A partially torn labrum can sometimes respond to a conservative trial of care involving joint stabilization exercises and several different ways to increase blood flow to the area such as instrument-assisted manual therapy, dry needling, laser therapy or pulsed electromagnetic field therapy (PEMF).
 If the labral tear is large or doesn’t respond to a short (2-3 week) trial of care, then the next steps need to be taken as far as surgical consultation and medication goes.